VastoLorde95/Competitive-Programming/README.md

 This repostiory also features some good implementations for advanced data structures and algorithms like - persistent segment trees, implict treaps, heavy light decomposition, centroid decomposition, suffix automaton etc.

+**Warning** This repo also contains untested, incomplete and incorrect programs.
+I do not claim any responsibility for any any harm that these programs may cause to your computer.
+Use at your own discretion.

 ## Codeforces

 Codeforces is one of the most active competitive programming communities on the internet.
 Each sub-directory in the Codeforces directory is named after a Codeforces round.
 The solution for each problem in the round is featured in its own folder, named after the problem code, usually a single uppercase alphabet.